-- Conducted utility coordination meeting to discuss overall status and areas of potential concern from the utilities. - Continued relocation of utilities in Palo Alto by Palo Alto Power. - Continued relocation of Comcast Utilities in Segment 4.
+- Conducted utility coordination meeting to discuss overall status and areas of potential concern from the utilities. - Completed relocation of utilities in Palo Alto by Palo Alto Power. - Continued relocation of Comcast and AT&T Utilities in all Segments.

-- Coordinate with individual utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue to review relocation design from Palo Alto Power, and communications companies and coordinate relocation field work. - Continue communication relocations in all Segments. - Review SSWPs by Palo Alto Power for relocation work in Segment 3.
-Continue Palo Alto Power relocations in Segment 3.
+- Coordinate with individual utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue to review relocation design from communications companies and coordinate relocation field work. - Continue communication relocations in all Segments.